fadumasaidcodes/Faduma-Portfolio/README.md

 * Skills
 * Contact

 You can navigate to each section using the navbar at the top of the page.
-The Portfolio section contains information about my projects, including links to their GitHub repositories and live versions (if available).
+The Portfolio section contains information about my projects, including links to their GitHub repositories and live versions.

 ## This website was built using the following tools and resources: